pragma-/pbot/doc/VirtualMachine.md

     host$ sudo adduser $USER libvirt

 Log out and then log back in for the new group to take effect.
+Or use the `newgrp` command.

 #### Download Linux ISO
 Download a preferred Linux ISO.
 For this guide, we'll use Fedora.
 Why?